PidiGalaxies/photomass/README.md

 ```
 usage: photomass_ls.py [-h] [--overwrite] [--local] [--galpath GALPATH] [--dist DIST] [--additional-filters ADDITIONAL_FILTERS] [--plot] OBJECT radius

-Calculates things from other things!
+Computes a stellar mass estimate for a given galaxy based on GALFIT photometry with Legacy Surveys data.

 positional arguments:
-  OBJECT                Name of the object for which to calculate things.
+  OBJECT                Name of the galaxy for which the stellar mass estimate is done.
   radius                Semi-majir axis[arcsec] at level {mu}(3.6um)=25.5mag(AB)/arcsec^2^[ucd=phys.angSize.smajAxis].

 options:
-  -h, --help            show this help message and exit
+  -h, --help            Show this help message and exit.
-  --overwrite           If set the fits will be redownloaded and analysis redone - otherwise nothing will be done.
+  --overwrite           If set, the fits will be redownloaded and analysis redone - otherwise nothing will be done.
-  --local               use local file if it exists
+  --local               Use the local file if it exists.
   --galpath GALPATH     Path to galfit64 binary.
-It should be in $PATH if not set.
+If not set, $PATH is searched.
-  --dist DIST           Distance in Mcp
+  --dist DIST           Galaxy distance in Mcp.
   --additional-filters ADDITIONAL_FILTERS
-                        Other filters without delimiter
+                        Other filters without delimiter.
-  --plot                Plot png image of source data and masked data
+  --plot                Plot png image of source data and masked data.
 ```

 The outpus are to stdout.
 For example: